mysociety/popit-python/README.md

 Python bindings to connect to the [PopIt](https://github.com/mysociety/popit) API.
 You can *create*, *read*, *update* and *delete* any items from PopIt through this Binding.
 Actually, this is only a convenient wrapper around [PopIt's](https://github.com/mysociety/popit) RESTful API.

+## Installation ##
+PopIt-Python is available as a module on PyPi, to install, simply run:

+    pip install PopIt-Python

+Alternatively, clone this repo and install as you see fit.

 ## How do I use this when I want to... ##